 We recommend to trading/going live after successfully growing a demo account by 50-100%+ with the capital they would actually deposit into an account.
 Not only that, logging every trade with a rationale behind it to log it to memory.

 Once you’ve received the right education and traded on a demo account until you are consistently profiting – then you have the solid foundations of being able to trade professionally.

 What Is A Forex Trader: Tips To Make You Succeed

 Tip 1: Focus on 3 currency pairs only to begin with – EUR/USD, GBP/USD, JPY/USD.
 Why these pairs?
-Because not only are they majors but all the other crosses will generally correlate with these pairs.
+Because not only are they majors but all the other crosses are forex pairs that correlate.
 So you know that if the EUR/USD is rising, then you can expect the GBP/USD to rise and the JPY/USD to fall.

 Tip 2: Practice using past data – we have a trading simulator that plugs into the MT4 platform that allows you to practise with real market data and in real-time, using past data.
 This is super useful as you can review trading ideas in real-time, speed up the markets on demand, to see how it plays out.
 This alone will speed up your learning.